 Once you have opened the Training Materials page, select the Add Training Material button, then select SCORM from the dropdown menu.
 On the following page, press the Upload File button to choose the SCORM file from your computer.

 Then, select the view mode for each device on which the course will be plated, and move to the Additional Info tab.
 Select or upload a thumbnail for the learning object, then give a short description of the content for your learners.
+In this tab you can also add tags to your learning object to improve its searchability in your platform’s global search.
+Some tags may be automatically generated based on the content of your asset, as understood by your platform using artificial intelligence; note that this only works for English content and it may require a few minutes: you’ll receive a notification once the artificial intelligence engine has tagged your object.
+You can edit or remove tags at any time, with a limit of 15 tags per learning object.
 When finished, press Save Changes.

 If the file format is correct, the SCORM object will be uploaded as new course material, and a message will be displayed on the top left of the page.
 The SCORM package object is now course content, and is ready to be displayed.